harveybc/feature-extractor/README.md

 Implements modular components for feature extraction, it can be expanded by installing plugins for each module, there are 3 modules implemented:
 * [Trainer](../master/README_trainer.md): Trains a machine learning model and saves the pre-trained model (feature-extractor).
 * [Evaluator](../master/README_evaluator.md): Transforms an input dataset using a pre-trained model.
-* [Visualizer](../master/README_visualizer.md): Uses a Web UI to visualize plots or statistics with the data generated during training or evaluation (i.e. some error measurement).
+* [data_logger](../master/README_data_logger.md): Uses a Web UI to visualize plots or statistics with the data generated during training or evaluation (i.e. some error measurement).

 There are also three types of plugins:
 * Input plugins: load the data to be processed.
 * Operations plugins: perform feature extraction operations on loaded data: training or evaluation.
 * Output plugins: save the results of the feature extraction operations: the pre-trained model (feature-extractor) for the trainer module and an output dataset (feature-extracted data) for the evaluator.
-* Visualization plugins: save data to be plotted by the visualizer module during training or evaluation.
+* Visualization plugins: save data to be plotted by the data_logger module during training or evaluation.

 It includes some pre-installed plugins (feature extractors):
 * Keras hybrid 1D DeepConv/LSTM trainer and evaluator.